RapidSoftwareSolutions/Marketplace-MailChimp-Package/README.md

 * Credentials: apiKey

 ## How to get credentials:
-0. Create MailChimp account.
+1. Create MailChimp account.
-1. Go to account folder.
+2. Within the account dropdown menu, select 'Account'
-2. Go to `Extras -> Api Keys` folder.
+3. Go to `Extras -> Api Keys` folder.
-3. Click on <kbd>Create A Key</kbd> button and save your apiKey.
+4. Click on <kbd>Create A Key</kbd> button and save your apiKey.

 ## Custom datatypes:
 |Datatype|Description|Example